Understanding Digital Turbine's Unusual Options Activity | Benzinga

 Understanding Digital Turbine's Unusual Options Activity

-Digital Turbine (NASDAQ:APPS) shares experienced unusual options activity on Friday.
-The stock price moved down to $65.08 following the option alert.
+Shares of Digital Turbine (NASDAQ:APPS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $64.28.

 - Sentiment: BEARISH